-OverDrive Media Console is my favorite way to read ebooks for free.
-The app syncs with your local library system, which provides access to a massive inventory of ebooks, including current bestsellers.
+[UPDATED December 9, 2023] Libby is a great and easy way to read ebooks for free.
+The app syncs with your local library, which provides access to a massive inventory of ebooks, including current bestsellers.

-OverDrive is free to download and use, and works on all major devices.
-You will need a local library card to set up an OverDrive account.
+Libby is free to download (for Android, IOS) and works on all major devices.
+You will need a library card from a participating library system to link to your Libby account.
 Once your account is created, login and select the ebooks you’d like to borrow.

-OverDrive downloads your chosen titles to your preferred device in one of two ways: Via your Amazon account to your Kindle (or other device that uses the Kindle reading app); Or directly to your device for reading with OverDrive’s own reading app, Libby.
+Libby downloads your chosen titles to your preferred device in one of two ways: via your Amazon account to your Kindle (or other device that uses the Kindle reading app); or directly to your device for reading on Libby.
 I prefer the Amazon option because it lets you sync your borrowed ebooks across all your Kindle-enabled devices.

-Checkout periods for OverDrive ebooks differ among library systems, but are usually 14 or 21 days.
+Checkout periods for Libby ebooks differ among library systems, but are usually 14 or 21 days.

 Amazon Prime Reading is a quasi-free ebook option.
 “Quasi-free” because it’s an often-overlooked benefit of being an Amazon Prime member.